Malware, Adware, Spyware, and Ransomware: What Do These Terms Mean?

 Spyware is pretty much exactly what it sounds like: viruses that are designed to “spy” on the user without their knowledge.
 The reasons why hackers use this tracking software on a particular target are vast in number (they can range from petty arguments all the way up to corporate espionage), but regardless of that the category still makes up a frightening number of infections that hit new devices every year.

 The most common spyware attack involves installing some kind of keylogger or screenshot application on the device, which periodically sends information back to the hacker depending on what gets flagged.
 A hacker may want anything from simple data like your home address and phone number, or they may wait around for a bigger score once you enter something valuable like a credit card number or your bank account details.

 Once they have this information it can be just a matter of minutes before they’ve drained your bank account and converted everything to an untraceable form of digital currency known as Bitcoin.
-Spyware continues to be a huge problem for both regular users and major corporations alike, and can only be prevented through awareness of how you might become infected in the first place.
+This malicious software continues to be a huge problem for both regular users and major corporations alike, and can only be prevented through awareness of how you might become infected in the first place.

 Of all the virus types covered in this guide, ransomware is both the most recently developed, and by far the most destructive.

-The use of ransomware went up by a factor of 30(!) in 2016, and the trend doesn’t look to be slowing down anytime soon.
+The use of this cryptoviral extortion went up by a factor of 30(!) in 2016, and the trend doesn’t look to be slowing down anytime soon.
 But why this sudden surge in popularity, and how does the whole thing work exactly?
 Well, in simple terms it goes something like this: